phgelado/L-AbbeFaria-/README.md

 ## Quality of advice

 It hard to evaluate the results of a model like this.
-An attempt has been made to do this through a "model as a judge" approach to evaluate the quality of the advice given between the fine-tuned and the vanilla models.
+A rigorous approach would involve a combination of human feedback and use of a "model as a judge" technique to evaluate the quality of the advice given between the fine-tuned and the vanilla models.

 ## Safety